APCP National Committee

-The Executive Officers of APCP (Chair, Vice Chair, Secretary and Treasurer) have responsibility for the business and financial management of the Association and for ensuring compliance with the APCP Constitution and with CSP procedures and governance.
+The Executive Officers of APCP (Chair, Vice Chair and Treasurer) have responsibility for the business and financial management of the Association and for ensuring compliance with the APCP Constitution and with CSP procedures and governance.

-The Executive Officers virtually each fortnight with members of the Administration Team and periodically with other APCP Officers.
+The Executive Officers meet virtually each fortnight with members of the Administration Team.

 All members of National Committee sit on one of the four National Sub-Committees.
 The Sub-Committees meet for an hour before each National Committee meeting.

 Professional Development Group (PDG)

 The PDG have specific responsibility for the development, implementation and monitoring of APCP's education and research strategies.